magicleap/wifi-direct-plugin-sample/README.md

 that you can include in your Unity project and begin using right away.<br>
 (See below for details on how to [include in your Unity project](#Using-the-Plug-in-in-a-Unity-project), and for this Unity plug-in's [APIs](#Plug-in-APIs))

+>📝NOTE: This plug-in extends the `UnityPlayerActivity` class and contains Unity Editor version specific copies of `UnityPlayerActivity.java` and `classes.jar` files from Unity version: `2022.3.6f1`.
+To use this plug-in in other versions of Unity you may need to clone this project, replace those two files, and rebuild the AAR file to include in your Unity project.
+(See below for pointers on [rebuilding plug-in for other versions of Unity](#Rebuilding-Plug-in-for-other-versions-of-Unity))

 For those that are interested in working with the plug-in code, after cloning this respository to your local machine, open the project folder in Android Studio or the Android code editor of your choosing.

 The `WiFiDirectSDActivity` module contains the source code for a basic Unity Plug-in with peer-to-peer support leveraging Android's flavor of WiFi Direct Service Discovery and a simple implementation of Java Sockets.